ilmanzo/ilmanzo.github.com/content/post/faulty_disk_simulation.md

 The Linux Device Mapper is a kernel-level framework that enables the creation of virtual block devices by mapping physical storage devices or logical volumes to these virtual devices.
 It operates within the Linux kernel, providing a layer for creating, managing, and manipulating storage devices through various mapping techniques such as mirroring, striping, encryption, and snapshots.
 This framework allows for the implementation of advanced storage features like volume management, RAID, and thin provisioning, offering greater flexibility, scalability, and reliability in managing storage resources within the Linux operating system.

-Basically we are going to create a "map" between our working device and a "new" one, with this schema:
+Basically we are going to create a "map" between our working device and a "new" one, with this rough schema:

-- from sector 0 to 2047, get the data from the underlying device
+- from sector 0 to 2047, get the data from the underlying device (because we don't want to mess with partition table and metadata)
 - from sector 2048 to half disk size, return an error, or the original data, with 20% odds of failure
 - from half size to the end, return again the data from the underlying device